SirWumpus/post4/jni/README.md

 #### jSetLocalCapacity
 ( `n` -- )
 Enlarge the local object reference capacity to hold `n` references.
 Before a native method (`evalFile()`, `evalString()`, or `repl()`) is called, the Java VM ensures at least 16 local references can be created.
 See [JNI EnsureLocalCapacity()](https://docs.oracle.com/en/java/javase/17/docs/specs/jni/functions.html#ensurelocalcapacity).

+There is no JNI function to query available capacity.

 - - -
 #### jStringByteLength